saulabs/reportable/README.md

     gem 'reportable', :require => 'saulabs/reportable'

-and generate the migration that creates Reportable's cache table:
+and generate the migration that create reportable's cache table (beware that reportable currently only supports ActiveRecord):

-    ./script/generate reportable_migration
+    rails generate reportable_migration

-Run the generated migration as the last step:
+If you want to use reportable's JavaScript graph output format, you also have to generate the JavaScript files:

-    rake db:migrate
+    rails generate reportable_assets

 Plans